Types Of Resistors – Applications, Conclusion And FAQs

 Fixed Resistors

-Fixed resistors have specific values, and these specific values cannot be changed.
-These fixed resistors are used for the appliance which never needs to change their value.
+Fixed resistors have specific values, which cannot be changed.
+These fixed resistors are used in appliances that never need to change their resistance value.

 Variable Resistors

-Variable resistors have values that can be varied or changed, and these variable values can be changed using a dial, screw, button, or knob.
-These variable resistors are used for appliances like radios with knobs, lights with switches, and television.
+Variable resistors have values that can be varied using a dial, screw, button, or knob.
+These variable resistors are used for appliances like radios with knobs, light dimmers, and television.

 Non-Linear Resistor